 They were very interested in children and how they could be impacted by the living conditions.
 They were interested in what we are trying to do to resolve issues and where legislation might help change things.”

-After seeing an example of poorly maintained ex-boarding house at Kirby Road in Blackpool, The Duke and Duchess of Cambridge visit Christina Jackson in a similar house across the road which has been purchased and upgraded by My Blackpool Home.
+After seeing an example of the poorly maintained ex-boarding house at Kirby Road in Blackpool, The Duke and Duchess of Cambridge visit Christina Jackson in a similar house across the road which has been purchased and upgraded by My Blackpool Home.

 My Blackpool Home works to substantially improve the standards, choice & management of rental accommodation in the inner areas of Blackpool.
 Christina’s home was renovated in 2018 under BlackpoolCouncil’s investment and refurbishment scheme — in total around 50 bedsits in the area have now become 13 good quality homes for families.
 From People, “Jackson told reporters afterwards, They said the house is absolutely lovely.
 They’re so down to earth, they really got it.
-They seem to know everything that was going on and were very understanding.”
+They seem to know everything that was going on and was very understanding.”

 The Duchess continued her work on early childhood and join people involved in Blackpool’s ‘A Better Start’ programme, including health visitors, practitioners from the Family Nurse Partnership, and parents.
 The Better Start partnership is responsible for implementing services which families need for their children to be healthy, happy and ready to learn.
 They aim to make a decisive change to transform their life chances and to achieve a generational shift, ensuring that today’s babies enjoy the early care and nurture they need for healthy development and to be ready for school, and that in turn, as they grow up and become parents themselves, they will pass on the Better Start legacy to the next generation.

 The session, led by Merle Davies, the Director of Blackpool’s Centre for Early Child Development, discussed the impact of long-term investment in mothers, fathers and children in their early years.
-The couple heard about hearing about Health Visitor Transformation, FNP, Trauma Informed Care and Baby Steps.
+The couple heard about hearing about Health Visitor Transformation, FNP, Trauma-Informed Care and Baby Steps.

 A beautiful shot of Duchess.
 The Duke met people affected by problems around mental health, including issues such as homelessness and addiction, and meet people making a difference through the innovative work locally.
 He also met representatives of the emergency services and first responder community to learn more about how they are helping people with complex mental health needs.